 While the Second Amendment gives all Americans the constitutional right to keep and bear arms, every firearm owner has the responsibility to use that firearm safely.
 The National Rifle Association and local law enforcement groups often offer firearm safety classes at little or no cost.
 The classes cover all aspects of safety from a weapon’s safety features to handling, safe transportation, cleaning and storage.
 Click to find an NRA training course near you.

-If you were injured in an accident involving a firearm, turn to the personal injury experts at The Fegley Law Firm.
+If you were injured in an accident involving a firearm, turn to The Fegley Law Firm.
 Contact us or give us a call at (215) 493-8287 to schedule a free consultation.

 Department of Health & Human Services, HHS Public Access Published in final edited form as: Prev Med.
 2015 October; 79: 5–14. doi:10.1016/j.ypmed.2015.06.002.